vidita-bit/vidita-bit/README.md

 About Me :boom: :

 I’m an Open-Source enthusiast & a junior pursuing my Bachelors in Electronics and Communication Engineering.
-- 🔭 I’m currently working as Flutter Developer Intern with hands on Rails and Flutter in collaboration with iPixelate
+- 🔭 I’m currently working as App Developer Intern with hands on Rails and Flutter in collaboration with iPixelate
 - 👯 I’m looking to collaborate on software development projects preferably with Django,Laravel,Flutter,and Rails
-- 🌱 Developer at  The Creator Home
+- 🌱 Intern at  IPixelate
 - 📫 Reach me out for further conversation exchange:

      <a target="_blank" href="https://www.linkedin.com/in/vidita-agrawal-ba4aa1195">